 If you own a pet, you have experienced digestive problems: vomiting and diarrhea.
-Digestive problems can also be caused by serious diseases, such as cancer, or by a serious obstruction in the digestive tract but most are far simpler in origin.
-A change in diet, stress, a virus and most commonly, eating something that upsets the system is the usual cause.
+Digestive problems can be caused by serious diseases, such as cancer, or by a serious obstruction in the digestive tract.
+However, most digestive problems are far simpler in origin—a change in diet, stress, a virus and most commonly, eating something that upsets the system.

-You may not realize it but change of diet, environment or simply a change in routine can cause stress for your pet.
+You may not realize it, but change of diet, environment or simply a change in routine can cause stress for your pet.
 Diarrhea may be your pet’s natural response to these situations.
-You can minimize stress in your pet by keeping their routine as consistent as possible.
+You can minimize stress in your pet by keeping his routine as consistent as possible.
 But if this is unavoidable, you can use a natural pheromone diffuser or spray such as D.A.P.®

 one week before and during a stressful situation can help prevent stomach upsets.

-Digestive problems may also be caused by illness due to disease or virus.
-If your pet does not respond to typical treatment, see your veterinarian to determine what is causing the symptoms and the best way to treat.
+Digestive problems may also be caused by illness due to disease, parasites, or virus.
+If your pet does not respond to typical treatment, see your veterinarian to determine what is causing the symptoms and the best way to treat it.

 There are a few things you can do to help your dog get back to normal in the midst of a stomach upset.
-Use a coating agent to slow diarrhea and prevent them from dehydrating.
+Using a coating agent will help slow diarrhea and prevent your pet from dehydrating.
 Replacing lost electrolytes

 will speed recovery.
-Replace the good bacteria in the intestinal tract with probiotics to regain normal gut flora.
-Probiotics are also good to use with antibiotic induced GI upset as well.
+Replacing the good bacteria in the intestinal tract with probiotics will help regain normal gut flora.
+Probiotics are also good to use with antibiotic-induced GI upset, as well.

-Know that digestive problems are a normal part of life and should not be ignored.
-Prevent setting pets up for digestive issues and when they do happen, early treatment will speed recovery and comfort to an uncomfortable family member.
+Although digestive problems are a normal part of life, they should not be ignored.
+Prevent setting pets up for digestive issues.
+When they do happen, early treatment will speed recovery and comfort to an uncomfortable family member.

 If you need help, call us at 1-800-786-4751.